akkana/pi-zero-w-book/README.md

-# pi-zero-w-book
+# Jumpstarting the Raspberry Pi Zero W

-Code used in "Jumpstarting the Raspberry Pi Zero W", from Make: Books; plus some extra programs just for fun.
+This repository contains all the code used in the upcoming book *Jumpstarting the Raspberry Pi Zero W*, by Akkana Peck, from Make: Books.

+Plus some extra Raspberry Pi programs just for fun.